Perjury Offences – NSW

 On the police facts sheet and the court attendance notice that you may have received you will have a reference to the law part and a short description of offence.
 These references help the court and the legal profession to identify the exact offence you have been charged with.
 The law part and short description for this offence are set out in the table below:

-The Maximum Penalty – False accusations
+The Maximum Penalty – Pervert the course of justice

 - Good behaviour bond